 This page is for people with personal questions and concerns about their own memories, including fragmentary or missing memories.
 It is part of a much larger section of my website on Recovered Memories of Sexual Abuse.

-I provide some cautionary information and advice for those of you who are hoping or seeking to recall memories that are not (currently) available to you.
+Here I provide some cautionary information and advice for those of you who suspect or know that you were abused but can’t remember what happened, and for those of you who are hoping or seeking to recall memories that are not (currently) available to you.

-With the goal of understanding in mind, I recommend that you read Introduction to Traumatic Memories on the main Recovered Memories page.
-There I provide some essential information on the complexity of human memory and the different types of memory involved in the brain’s encoding, storage and recall of traumatic experiences (like childhood sexual abuse) and other life events.
-Without that basic knowledge, it’s easy to be confused and misled by limited or bad information in the media or on the internet.
+Whatever brings you here, please take the time to read this entire page, not just part of it.
+And if you haven’t already, before reading this page read my main Recovered Memories page, especially the section Introduction to Traumatic Memories.
+There I provide some essential information on the complexity of human memory, including different types of memory involved in the brain’s encoding, storage and recall of traumatic experiences and other life events.
+For example, the distinction between explicit and implicit memories, explained there, is very important and sheds a great deal of light on many people’s experiences.
+Without that basic knowledge of memory functioning you are likely to be confused – and worse, vulnerable to being misled by limited or bad information in the media or on the internet.

 Caution: Recovering Your Memories?